lsa-pucrs/donnie-assistive-robot-sw/resources/loc/README.md

 ## Disclaimer

-- **Do not remove this folder from the repository's root directory**.
-The translator environment in the different modules expect the files to be located here.
 - **This is a work in progress**.
 Feel free to open issues regarding errors in localization (e.g. mistranslations, missing terms).

 ## Contributors